 It’s hard to resist sharing food with your dog, but while some human snacks are safe in small doses, others are downright dangerous for dogs.
-Keep cabinets closed and counters clean, and get some help keeping an eye on your dog if you’re going to be away for long periods.
+Keep cabinets closed and counters clean, and get some help keeping an eye on your dog if you’re going to be away for long periods—in addition to making sure your neighbors know your pet.
 Finally, have a pet first aid kit on hand in case of accidents.

 Surprisingly dangerous foods for dogs